explodecomputer/WholeGenomesPractical/README.md

 ## Exercises

+Once you have logged in to the server, go through the following steps

 0. First we need to setup the scripts and programmes to run on our server.
 We will need Plink2, GCTA and git:

         module add tools/git-2.18.0